pypeclub/pypeclub.github.io/docs/artist_tools.md

 <div class="ImagePanel.content">

 Any time your host app is open in defined context it can be changed to different hierarchy, asset or task within a project.
-This will allow you to use open session of app for different contexts.
-This is good particularly in case your host takes time to start.
+This will allow you to change your opened session to any other asset, shot and tasks within the same project.
+This is useful particularly in cases where your host takes long time to start.

 :::note

-Notice the window is not closing and confirming the context has been changed after you hit `Accept`.
-This is a normal behavior as you can keep the window open perhaps on the other monitor.
+Notice that the window doesn't close after hitting `Accept` and confirming the change of context.
+This behaviour let's you keep the window open and change the context multiple times in a row.

 :::